 Building those social skills are just as important as life skills, said Deborah Myerson, Sam’s mother.

-“My son has greatly enjoyed summer tutoring with Indiana Kids.
+“My son has greatly enjoyed summer tutoring with IU Student Success Corps.
 Tutors are attentive and help him maintain academic skills over the summer break.
 In addition, they are tuned into his desire for social interaction.
 The videoconferencing on Zoom is a terrific way to provide tutoring and build a relationship with the students,” she said.

 Over the last few months, tutors and mentors built strong relationships with the 6th through 12th grade students they serve and worked to find activities that would help replace what they would be working on at school.

-“Our tutors have been doing an incredible job meeting the needs of these students, both academically and socially,” said Chris Chalker, who oversees the tutors and mentors providing services to students statewide through Indiana Kids.
+“Our tutors have been doing an incredible job meeting the needs of these students, both academically and socially,” said Chris Chalker, who oversees the tutors and mentors providing services to students statewide through IU Student Success Corps.

 Each tutor/mentor was provided professional development on supporting students with special needs as part of their preparation for tutoring and mentoring, thus contributing to their success in meeting the needs of the students they serve.